navima/arukereso-scraper/readme.md

 # Árukereső Scraper

-PowerShell scripts to scrape a *certain* website.
+PowerShell scripts to scrape [arukereso.hu](https://arukereso.hu) for GPU prices.

-Also a summarizing Excel Worksheet
+Extra scripts to send notification emails to addresses based on a watchlist.

+Github Actions configurations that run these scripts correctly and generate HTMLs.

+A dynamic excel worksheet that summarizes scraped data and calculates various things.

-## Requirements:
+## Requirements

 ### The scripts use